Csmith715/empathy-prediction/README.md

 ## Last Minute Edits
 Unfortunately, the app will not work as I have to get my GPT3 app approved by OpenAI.
 It seems that training a general BART transformer model would have been easier.
 Regardless, the work and results are still visable to see.

+Additionally, I will be happy to demo the application locally if desired.

 ---